joda01/imagec-doc/docs/commands/command_classifier.md

 :::{sidebar} Objects

 Objects are extracted from a binary image representing thee regions of interest of the image.
-For each extracted object a class and cluster is assigned and metrics are measured.
+For each extracted object a class is assigned and metrics are measured.
 Objects are stored to the resulting database and can be used in further pipeline steps.

 ```{figure} images/classifier.drawio.svg